Owner Win Smith

 Born in New York City, Smith attended the Buckley School in Manhattan before enrolling at Deerfield Academy for his high school years.
 He received his BA in Political Science from Amherst College.
 He was an accomplished equestrian and earned varsity letters in both soccer and rugby.
 While at Amherst, Smith discovered the Mad River Valley with college friends, many of whom are still regular skiers at Sugarbush.
 He received his MBA in Finance from The Wharton School of the University of Pennsylvania and went on to enjoy a twenty-eight year career at Merrill Lynch before moving to Vermont.

 As a Vermont business owner, Smith serves as chair of the Vermont Business Roundtable and is former chair of the Lake Champlain Regional Chamber of Commerce.
 In 2007, he chaired the Governor's Commission on the Future of State Parks.
-Smith also serves on the boards of the Vermont Ski Areas Association and the National Ski Areas Association, where he is Treasurer and a member of the Executive Committee.
+Smith also serves on the board of the Vermont Ski Areas Association and is Vice Chair of the National Ski Areas Association and a member of their Executive Committee.

 Smith enjoys most outdoor activities but none so much as skiing.
 Most years he exceeds 100 scanned days at Sugarbush.
 Aside from his soccer, rugby, and equestrian interests, Smith was also a marathoner and posted a personal best of 2:47:46 in the 1982 New York City Marathon.